TrentBest/FSM_API_Unity/README.md

 📄 [License](LICENSE.txt)

 MIT License.
 Use it, hack it, build amazing things with it.
-🧠 Brought to you by
+🧠 Brought to you by:

 The Singularity Workshop — Tools for the curious, the bold, and the systemically inclined.